Portsmouth School of Architecture

 Working with students to develop confidence and creative freedom in a professional arena.

-First year Architecture and Interior Architecture and Design students will visit an Italian city in Teaching Block 1.
-Flights, transfers in Italy and accommodation are fully included.
+First year Architecture and Interior Architecture and Design students will visit a European city in Teaching Block 1.
+Flights, transfers in Europe and accommodation are fully included.
 Transfers to and from UK airports, subsistence and spending money are not included.

 What We Do